MuditRst/BugMania-GameOff2021/README.md

 Not updating the repository until the Rating round of the gameJam is over (3rd Jan 2022).
 ```

-## Room for Improvement
+## Roadmap
 Include areas you believe need improvement / could be improved.
 Also add TODOs for future development.

+To do:
+- Add background to Main Menu.
+- Complete the implementation of the 3rd playable bug [Morris the Mantis]
+- Add a 'Win-game' condition after crossing the 12th level door.
+- Level design.
+Variations on the paths the player can take.

 Room for improvement:
-- Improvement to be done 1
-- Improvement to be done 2

-To do:
-- Feature to be added 1
+- Animations on health and collectible pickups.
-- Feature to be added 2
+- Adding variations to the bg music.
+- Improving on the placeholder assets in the dungeon levels.

 ## FAQ

-#### Question 1
-Answer 1

-#### Question 2
-Answer 2
+#### Files are missing after opening the .zip file with WinRar.
+>Use [7zip](https://www.7-zip.org/) to open/extract the archive.
+#### I cannot seem to pause the game by pressing Esc.
+>The pause script is 'bugged' in some of the levels.
+Die to the mobs and press 'R' to restart, or Alt+F4.
+#### I cannot seem to finish the game.
+Help!
+>As of now you loop back to the start of the dungeon levels once you cross the 12th stage.
+A *'Win-game'* condition is part of the future roadmap development.

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
+- This project was inspired by Supergiant's **Hades** and Developer Digital's **Hotline Miami** and [other games]().
-- This project was based on [this tutorial](https://www.example.com).
-- Many thanks to...
+- Many thanks to

 ## Contact